Amgen Scholars Program

 Dear Prospective Amgen Scholar:

 Thank you for your interest in participating in the 2014 AMGEN SCHOLARS Program at Washington University in St. Louis.
-THE AMGEN SCHOLARS PROGRAM APPLICATION DEADLINE IS 12:00 MIDNIGHT FEBRUARY 3, 2014.
-The 2014 program will convene May 27, 2014 and continue through August 2, 2014.
+The application period for 2014 is now closed.
+Please check back after September 1, 2014 for more details regarding the program.

 Washington University in St. Louis is recognized as a preeminent research and educational institution.
 The University provides education, leadership and an environment that future scientists need as they prepare to solve emerging biological problems.
 We will select scholars based on their academic record, ability, potential to understand scientific principles and intellectual curiosity that will likely make them successful in a research career.
 We will assess these qualities by carefully reviewing a personal statement and letters from two faculty in the sciences who can address the student’s interest in, and potential for, a career in research.
 Come and discover the tradition of academic and scientific excellence in a supportive environment as an Amgen scholar at Washington University.